SK53/indicia-docs/administrating/warehouse/warehouse-installation.rst

 <http://postgis.refractions.net/download/windows/>`_ before selecting a version.
 For example, at the current point in time version 9.1 is the latest version which supports installation of PostGIS using the Application Stack Builder, so opting for this version rather than 9.2 will make things simpler later.
+PostGIS > 2.0.0 is required.

 If you are installing PostgreSQL on a Linux server then you may find the following links extremely useful: